 Of course we ate our best meal of 2020 at our coffee table.
-After all, this is the Year of Takeout, and Kasama (the new Filipino restaurant in Ukrainian Village that gave us said meal) is only open for carryout and delivery.
-In fact, at this point in any other year we’d be using the phrase “Best New Restaurant” to describe Kasama.
+After all, it was the Year of Takeout, and Kasama (a Filipino restaurant in Ukrainian Village that gave us said meal) was only open for carryout and delivery.
+But now they're also open indoor dining, and we couldn't be happier.

 That’s because from their unbelievable pastries to their Filipino BBQ, all the food we’ve tried from this all-day spot has been incredible.
 The BBQ platter’s tocino pork ribs are tender, and their smoky longanisa is the sausage we all need (and deserve) in our lives right now.
 While we’re at it, everyone also deserves the adobo chicken: a fantastic plate of meaty wings, tangy glaze, and garlic rice.